 They didn’t properly research the name of their beer, and it was fans of their beer who have absolutely trashed the reputation of a brewery that did nothing more than try to protect their own trademark.
 Buxton’s press release was very politically correct, but you can definitely see their frustrations towards the end of it.

 Maybe Batemans should have just let it go, Buxton is right in that nobody could confuse the two, but why should they?
-If we ignore trademark law every time it doesn’t suit our needs then what’s the fucking point?
+If we ignore trademark law every time it doesn’t suit our needs then what’s the bloody point?
 I doubt that Buxton would have responded any different if the shoe had been on the other foot!
 I doubt that many companies would have behaved any different.

 Buxton claims that Batemans were unwilling to discuss any form of compromise.
 But what compromise could there have been?
 Buxton should have just changed the name and moved on.
 Because after all, what’s in a name?